TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/3-structure.rst

 Chapter 10, *Outlook*, gives a glimpse into code which is currently being developed.
 The focus lies on the kickstarter and the use of Extbase in the TYPO3 Backend.
-Additionally, this chapter shows you parts of FLOW3 and explains how Extbase Extensions can be ported to TYPO3 v6.

-Extbase mostly uses the conventions of FLOW3.
+Extbase mostly uses the conventions of FLOW.
 In *Appendix A, Coding Guidelines*, they are summarized.

 Appendix B, *Reference of Extbase*, contains an overview of important Extbase concepts and an alphabetical listing of the API.